matthew-shaw/matthew-shaw.github.io/docs/blog/posts/fitness-journey.md

 ## Where do I start?

 I know from experience that setting a large, far-future goal isn't going to keep me motivated.
 I need small, incremental, achievable goals, and to be able to clearly see my progress against them.
 This keeps me on the dopamine reward train.
 So, I'm setting interim goals of losing **5% of my bodyweight at a time**.
 Each time I achieve one of these small goals, I set another 5% reduction goal, and so on.
 But I can't do that forever, so what's my _ultimate_ goal?
-Even if it isn't what I'm working towards _right now_, I still need to know where I'm trying to get to in the long run.
+Even if it isn't what I'm working towards _right now_, I still need to know where I'm trying to get to.

 ## Where am I going?